Derek Shelton: Coaching career

-Shelton became a minor league coach in 1997, and managed Yankee minor league teams for three seasons, from 2000 through 2002.
+Shelton became a minor league coach in 1997 and managed Yankee minor league teams for three seasons, from 2000 through 2002.
 His teams achieved a .624 winning percentage, and he won the New York–Penn League championship in 2002 with the Staten Island Yankees.

 Major league coaching career

-Shelton was the minor league hitting coordinator for the Cleveland Indians organization from 2003, until he replaced major league hitting coach Eddie Murray on an interim basis in the midst of the 2005 season.
+Shelton was the minor league hitting coordinator for the Cleveland Indians organization from 2003, until he replaced major league hitting coach Eddie Murray on an interim basis during the 2005 season.
 Shelton became the Tampa Bay Rays' hitting coach after the 2009 season.
 The Rays fired him in September 2016.
-On December 12, 2016, the Toronto Blue Jays hired him as a quality control coach for the 2017 season.
+On December 12, the Toronto Blue Jays hired him as a quality control coach for the 2017 season.
 On November 6, 2017, the Minnesota Twins hired Shelton as bench coach for the 2018 season.

 On November 27, 2019, Shelton was named the manager of the Pittsburgh Pirates.
 Shelton became the 41st manager in club history.
 On April 22, 2023, the Pirates announced that Shelton's contract had been extended.
-On May 8, 2025, the Pirates fired Shelton after a 12–26 start to the 2025 season.
+On May 8, 2025, the Pirates fired Shelton after a 12–26 start to the season.

-On October 29, 2025, the Minnesota Twins hired Shelton to be the team's new manager according to ESPN.
-The club confirmed this the following day.
+On October 29, the Minnesota Twins hired Shelton to be the team's new manager, according to ESPN.
+The club confirmed his hiring the following day.